* About Ping Lacson: Get to know the untiring, tenacious watchdog of the national budget.

 Ang tama, ipaglaban.
 Ang mali, labanan.
 (What is right must be kept right.
 What is wrong must be set right.)

 These words have served as the constant guide of SENATOR PANFILO “PING” MORENA LACSON in his more than 40 years of public service, in the fields of law enforcement, lawmaking, and humanitarian work.

-Lacson is an untiring, tenacious watchdog of the national budget, making sure dubious congressional insertions (pork barrel) and useless appropriations are checked and deleted during plenary debates.
+Lacson is an untiring, tenacious watchdog of the national budget, making sure dubious congressional insertions (a.k.a. pork barrel) and useless appropriations are checked and deleted during plenary debates.

 Ten years before the multibillion-peso Priority Development Assistance Fund (pork) scam exploded, Lacson already detailed in a March 2003 privilege speech how public funds were pocketed via PDAF.

 He also had his PhP200-million-a-year PDAF allocations returned to the National Treasury, saving government PhP2.4 billion in 12 years.

 In the 18th Congress, the first batch of bills Lacson filed include the proposed Anti-Terrorism Act of 2019, the Budget Reform for Village Empowerment Act of 2019, and a bill ensuring people’s participation in the budget process.

 He also re-filed a bill excluding government officials from the Bank Secrecy Act, the Prepaid SIM Cards Regulations Act of 2019, a bill reinstituting the death penalty for heinous crimes, a bill imposing heavier penalties on lying witnesses, and the proposed Anti-Political Dynasty Act of 2019.

 A full list of Lacson’s legislative output in the 18th Congress may be found here.